 Treatment of Systemic-Onset JIA with Active Arthritis

 This group of patients should also be started on non-steroidal anti-inflammatory drugs for one month.
 After that, they should start receiving methotrexate.
-After three months of methotrexate, patients who still have active and significant disease should be started on anakinra or tumor-necrosis factor alpha inhibitor.
+After three months of methotrexate, patients who still have the active and significant disease should be started on anakinra or tumor-necrosis factor-alpha inhibitor.

 Treatment of Macrophage Activation Syndrome

 Macrophage activation syndrome is a life-threatening rare complication of JIA.
 The treatment of macrophage activation syndrome depends mainly on cyclosporine A which should be administered as early as possible.
 Anakinra can be also used.

 Treatment of Acute Anterior Uveitis

 Most JIA patients with anterior uveitis are asymptomatic.
 Regardless, this condition, if recognized by a slit-lamp exam should be treated with topical corticosteroids and a mydriatic agent.
 Methotrexate and cyclosporine have been used in the treatment of chronic anterior uveitis with good results.
 Patients who do not respond to steroids, methotrexate, or cyclosporine should receive infliximab.